aviaviavi/curl-runnings/README.md

 Curl runnings tests are just data!
 A test spec is an object containing an array of `cases`, where each item represents a single curl and set of assertions about the response.
 Write your tests specs in a yaml or json file.
+Note: the legacy format of a top level array of test cases is still supported, but may not be in future releases.

 ```yaml